fahimfss/RL/ProjectNavigationMain/README.md

 #### Project Files
 - **navigation_sovler.py:**  This file contains the dqn() method which is used to train the RL agent
-- **agent.py:**  This file contains the Agent class, which is responsible for interacting with the environment, store interactions in memory and train the deep neural network.
+- **agent.py:**  This file contains the Agent class, which is responsible for interacting with the environment, store experiences in memory and train the Deep Neural Network for state-action value prediction.
-- **model.py:** This file contains the dueling deep neural network architecture used by the agent.
+- **model.py:** This file contains the Dueling Deep Neural Network architecture used by the agent.
 - **experience_replay.py:** This file contains the PrioritizedExperienceBuffer class, which stores experiences with priorities.
 This class can provide sample experiences based on their priorities, to train the agent
 - **run.py:** This file can run a trained Agent on the Banana Collector environment